ISACA New York Metropolitan Chapter Bylaws

 Chapter Officers are required to meet the following qualifications:

-B. Candidates for Corresponding Secretary and Recording Secretary are required to have been dues-paying active or retired members of the Association and the Chapter, as outlined in Article III, for a minimum of one (1) year by February 15 prior to the election.
+- B. Candidates for Corresponding Secretary and Recording Secretary are required to have been dues-paying active or retired members of the Association and the Chapter, as outlined in Article III, for a minimum of one (1) year by February 15 before he election.